Dublin South (Dáil constituency): February 1982 general election

+1981 general election

 1944 general election

 Full figures for the second count to the eighth count are unavailable.
 Byrne, Bourke and Hannigan all lost their deposits.

 1943 general election

 Full figures for the second to the fifteenth counts are unavailable.
 Dowling, Donnelly, Hynes, Sheehy-Skeffington, Rice, Keogh, Hosey and O'Higgins all lost their deposits.

 1939 by-election

 Following the death of Fine Gael TD James Beckett, a by-election was held on 6 June 1939.
 The seat was won by the Fianna Fáil candidate John McCann.